 One of the foundational aspects of emotional intelligence and motivational interviewing for example, is mindful self-awareness, which includes "emotional literacy," the ability to identify your feelings and emotions in a given moment so that you can then learn how to manage them.
-Emotional literacy, like the spirit and skills of motivational interviewing and emotional intelligence, can be taught and learned.
+Emotional literacy, like the spirit and skills of motivational interviewing and emotional intelligence can be taught and learned.
 Empathy - the ability to recognize and identify with the values and emotions of others - is another significant aspect of emotional intelligence and motivational interviewing training.
 A well-developed sense of empathy, or "emotional resonance" with another paves the way for the development of satisfying and productive relationships.
 It can also result in a greater understanding and a more compassionate view of all beings and their suffering, especially opiate users.

-Stephen R. Andrew, LCSW, LADC, CCS, CGP is a storyteller, trainer, therapist, author and the CEO Chief Energizing Officer of Health Education Training Institute. (www.hetimaine.org).
-He maintains a compassion-focused private practice in Portland, Maine USA where he also facilitates a variety of men's, co-ed and caregiver groups.
-Stephen as had significant experience working with people suffering with addiction, mental illness and training staff within the Department of Mental Health.
+Stephen R. Andrew, LCSW, LADC, CCS, MINT is a storyteller, trainer, therapist, author and the CEO (Chief Energizing Officer) of Health Education & Training Institute. (www.hetimaine.org).
+He maintains a compassion- focused private practice in Portland, Maine USA where he also facilitates a variety of men's, women's, co-ed, and caregiver groups.
+Stephen has had significant experience working with people suffering with addiction, mental illness and training staff within the Department of Mental Health.

-He is the co-founder of Agape Inc. which supports the Men's Resource Center of Southern Maine whose mission is to support boys, men and fathers and oppose violence and Dignity for Opiate users, a radical movement to change the conditions that promote the opiate epidemic in our communities.
+He is the co-founder of Agape, Inc. which supports the Men's Resource Center of Southern Maine whose mission is to support boys, men and fathers and oppose violence and Dignity for People Using Opiates, a radical movement to change the conditions precipitating the opiate epidemic in our communities.

-Stephen is a member of the International Motivational Interviewing Network of Trainers (MINT) since 2003.
-He is a MIA-STEP trainer (Motivational Interviewing Assessment; Supervisor Training Program) for the New England ATTC since 2007.
-Stephen has been Motivational Interviewing Treatment Integrity trained and has over 100 hours of training in Motivational Interviewing.
-Stephen provides coaching and training domestically and internationally (Singapore, Iceland, China, Canada, Holland, Sweden, Poland, Turkey & UK) for social service agencies, health-care providers, substance abuse counselors, recovery coach specialist, criminal justice, vocational rehabilitation and other groups on motivational interviewing, addiction, co-occurring disorders, counseling theory, "challenging" adolescents, supervision and ethics for care professionals, men's work and the power of group work, as well as supervising a coding/coaching laboratory and simulation lab and training for Motivational Interviewing.
+Stephen has been a member of the International Motivational Interviewing Network of Trainers (MINT) since 2003 and became a Certified MINT Trainer in 2019.
+He has been a MIA-STEP trainer (Motivational Interviewing Assessment; Supervisor Training Program) for the New England ATTC since 2007.
+Stephen has been MITI (Motivational Interviewing Treatment Integrity) trained and has over 100 hours of training in Motivational Interviewing.
+Stephen provides coaching and training domestically and internationally (Singapore, Iceland, China, Canada, Holland, Sweden, Poland, Turkey & UK) for social service agencies, health-care providers, substance abuse counselors, recovery coach specialists, criminal justice, vocational rehabilitation, and other groups on motivational interviewing, addiction, co-occurring disorders, counseling theory, "challenging" adolescents, supervision and ethics for care professionals, men's work and the power of group work, as well as supervising a coding/coaching laboratory and simulation lab and training for Motivational Interviewing.

-Stephen is the proud father of an 20 year-old son Sebastian, and co-author of Game Plan: A Man's Guide to Achieving Emotional Fitness.
+Stephen is the proud father of Sebastian, and co-author of Game Plan: A Man's Guide to Achieving Emotional Fitness.